The Spider's Lullabye

-The Spider's Lullabye is the sixth studio album by Danish heavy metal band King Diamond, released in 1995.
+The Spider's Lullabye is the sixth studio album by Danish heavy metal band King Diamond, released on 6 June 1995.
 Unlike other King Diamond albums, it is not a full concept album; only half the songs form a single plot.

 The album was recorded after a four-year hiatus and this is the first release to feature guitarist Herb Simonsen, bassist Chris Estes and drummer Darrin Anthony.
 It is also the band's first release on Metal Blade Records.
 Guitarist Andy LaRocque said it was the most difficult King Diamond album to record because "we had a new band [and] we had a totally new environment recording in the U.S., with a totally different producer."

 The album was remastered by LaRocque and re-released in 2009.

 Summary

 The first half of the songs on this album are listed as a variety of short stories before the second half form the plot.